dofloinn/Fallout3rdYear/1_ClientServingProgramming/Exam Notes.md

 Primarily it deals with matters such as the routing of packets from the source station towards the <mark style="background: #FF5582A6;">destination</mark> station across sub-nets etc.

-There are certain design issues to address such as: the creation a globally unique address space, the creation of a globally unique framing structure.
+<mark style="background: #FF5582A6;">There are certain design issues to address such as:</mark>
+- the creation a globally unique address space,
+- the creation of a globally unique framing structure.

 Essentially this layer is responsible for managing data communications across interconnected <mark style="background: #FF5582A6;">heterogeneous</mark> networks.